-The church St. James was built in the last quarter of the 13th century, and in 1318 a certain Konrad was mentioned in written sources, the priest “in Henrici villa”.
-In the fifteenth century, it was enlarged with a tower and a porch, and vaulted.
+The church St. James was built in the last quarter of the 13th century, and in 1318 a certain Conrad was recorded in documents, the priest “in Henrici villa” (Heinrichsdorf, later Langheinerdorf).
+In the fifteenth century, church was enlarged with a tower and a porch, and vaults were built.
 At the beginning of the sixteenth century, it passed into the hands of Evangelicals, as the majority of the village residents were Protestants.
 In 1654, the church was again taken under the protection of Catholics.
 Due to the lack of the congregation, it fell into disrepair, finally being destroyed in 1856 due to a fire.

-The church was built at the eastern end of the village, south of the main road, using erratic stones as building material.
-Originally it was a building consisting of a single nave on a rectangular plan measuring 11.7 x 12 meters, a shorter and narrower chancel measuring 7.4 x 7.6 meters, ended with a straight wall from the east and a four-sided, irregular sacristy added to the chancel from the south.
-The interior was originally illuminated by narrow and short ogival windows, two in the southern wall of the nave and one in the northern part of the presbytery.
-In addition, in the eastern wall of the presbytery a tall and very narrow lancet window was pierced.
-They were all spalyed from outside and inside.
+The interior was originally illuminated by narrow and short ogival windows, two in the southern wall of the nave and one in the northern part of the chancel.
+In addition, in the eastern wall of the chancel a tall and very narrow lancet window was pierced.
+All windows were splayed from the outside and inside.
 The entrance was in the west facade, in a simple, stepped portal.
-A second portal led from the presbytery to the sacristy.
-The presbytery was covered with a wooden barrel vault, while the sacristy was covered with a stone barrel vault.
+A second portal led from the chancel to the sacristy.
+The chancel was covered with a wooden barrel vault, while the sacristy was covered with a stone barrel vault.

 In the fifteenth century, a massive, four-sided tower was added on the west side, reinforced in two corners with buttresses.
 At the same time, a porch was added from the north, which led to a new entrance to the nave.
 Perhaps then the walls of the church were covered with polychromes.
 Then, inside the church, brick semi-pillars were erected by the longitudinal walls, on which the vaults were placed in place of the ceiling and wooden barrel vault.
 The chancel arch was also raised and the windows partly walled up.